Dissolution of Marriage and Divorce Types

 The wife cannot divorce herself from her husband without his consent.
 When the divorce proceeds from the husband it is called “Talaq”; when it is affected by mutual consent it is called “Khula or Mubaraat” according to the terms of the contract between the parties.

-However, Talaq is permitted only when the wife by her conduct or her words does injury to the husband or happens to be impious and it is wajib (obligatory) when the husband cannot fulfill his duties, as when he is impotent or a eunuch.
+However, Talaq is permitted only when the wife by her conduct or her words does injury to the husband or happens to be impious and it is wajib (obligatory) when the husband cannot fulfil his duties, as when he is impotent or a eunuch.

 Capacity for Pronouncing Talaq: